-- 1. If the DSL LED is off, please check your internet connection.
-Refer to Connect Your Modem Router for more information about how to connect to the internet correctly.
-If you have already made a successful connection, please contact your ISP to make sure your internet service is available now. - 2.
-If the Internet LED is orange, please check your internet configuration.
-You may need to check this information with your ISP and make sure everything has been input correctly.
+- 1. If the DSL LED is off, please check your Internet connection first.
+Refer to Connect Your Modem Router for more information about how to make Internet connection correctly.
+If you have already made a right connection, please contact your ISP to make sure your Internet service is available now. - 2.
+If the Internet LED is off, please check your DSL LED first.
+If your DSL LED is also off, please refer to 1.
+If your DSL LED is ON, please check your Internet configuration.
+You may need to check this part of information with your ISP and make sure everything have been input correctly.